shabin5785/Webpack_Learn/README.md

 - WP will not automatically add js files to the build.
 Those files needs to be imported in atleast one file in the build hierarchy.

 - no auto build jobs for WP can respond to changes in WP config file.
 So have to manually rebuild them if we change config file...

+- one more loader is for css.
+We need css loader to load the css files , as WP cannot do that by itself.
+Next we need style loader to work with the loaded files.